Authentication & Security

 OAuth & SSO

-Xerotier supports two independent OAuth providers for dashboard login: GitHub OAuth and Auth0 SSO.
-These are for user authentication to the web dashboard, not for API access (which always uses API keys).
+Xerotier supports GitHub OAuth for dashboard login.
+This is for user authentication to the web dashboard, not for API access (which always uses API keys).

 GitHub OAuth